fengkx/NodeRSSBot/README.md

 The same as [https://github.com/iovxw/rssbot/](https://github.com/iovxw/rssbot/)

 ```
-/rss       - show subscriptions，add raw to show the link
+/rss       - show subscriptions，add raw to show links
 /sub       - subscribe a RSS: /sub http://example.com/feed.xml
 /unsub     - unsubscribe a RSS: /unsub http://example.com/feed.xml
 /unsubthis - reply a message from a RSS feed to unsubscribe it
 /allunsub  - unsubscribe all feeds
 /export    - export subscriptions to opml file
+/viewall   - view all subscriptions and number of subscribers need to enable in settings，add raw to show links
 ```

 You can send a opml file directly to import feed